Volunteer Teaching in Thailand

 As English has become the universal language of economic opportunity, it has become critical for Thai children to become fluent in the language if they wish to be competitive in the job market and lead successful and rewarding adult lives.

-Sadly, primary and secondary schools in less fortunate and rural areas are struggling to keep up with this drastic increase in demand for English education, and volunteers are thus desperately needed to alleviate this issue and help provide this education that is in so high demand.
+Sadly, primary and secondary schools in less fortunate and rural areas are struggling to keep up with this drastic increase in demand for English education.
+To fill the gap, several Buddhist monasteries in Thailand run private schools to help improve the English skills of local disadvantaged children.

-While volunteer teaching in Thailand you will teach in primary and secondary schools struggling to keep up with demand for an English education, and in so doing help provide a better and more successful future for the kids in your care.
+When you join this program, you will teach kids in one of the Buddhist run schools in Thailand and help provide a better and more successful future for the kids in your care.

 Do you want to greatly improve the lives of local children and make sure they are able to find jobs in their adult life while also travelling through and exploring this fascinating country?
 Then contact IFRE at the nearest opportunity to learn more about this project!